cmu-argus-2/FSW-mainboard/firmware/README.md

 ## Compilation
 This guide is specific to Argus, for additional information refer to the [official Adafruit CircuitPython Guide](https://learn.adafruit.com/how-to-add-a-new-board-to-circuitpython/get-setup-to-add-your-board)

+For Argus, **esepcially Argus 3**, please ensure you are using the [Argus CircuitPython Fork](https://github.com/cmu-argus-2/circuitpython)

 **1. Setup Environment**

 **For CircuitPython 9, you will need to compile on Ubuntu 24.04**